TheLocust3/Ti-Nspire-Gameboy-Classic-Emulator/README.md

 # Ti-Nspire-Gameboy-Classic-Emulator
 A lua Gameboy Classic Emulator for the Ti-Nspire.
 Ndless is not required!
-THIS IS NOT FINISHED AND NOT CLOSE TO FINISHED!
+THIS IS NOT FINISHED!

 To use these files on your calculator, you must run concat.rb and then paste the text of full.lua into a .tns "script."